-Amy has a proven track record of success for upstream oil and gas operators and has served as lead counsel in a number of high-profile engagements.
-Amy advises energy companies in federal and state court actions on a wide variety of issues, including alleged contamination of water supplies from natural gas operations, hydraulic fracturing nuisance claims, personal injury, contract, royalty, zoning and lease disputes.
-She also assists clients with environmental practices, including Act 2 remediation and has represented energy and other clients in negotiations with the Pennsylvania Department of Environmental Protection, U.S. Environmental Protection Agency and the U.S. Department of Justice.
+Amy has a proven track record of success spanning 22 years in advising energy companies in federal and state court actions and appeals before the Pennsylvania Environmental Hearing Board.
+Amy advises clients on a wide variety of issues, including air, soil and water contamination, hydraulic fracturing nuisance and negligence claims, personal injury, contract, royalty, permitting, zoning and lease disputes, as well as waste management.
+She also assists clients in navigating Pennsylvania’s regulatory landscape with regard to their operations and environmental practices and advises clients related to emerging federal and state PFAS regulations.
+Amy has represented energy and other clients in negotiations with the Pennsylvania Department of Environmental Protection, the U.S. Environmental Protection Agency and the U.S. Department of Justice.

 What Clients Can Expect

-Amy has an ability to anticipate clients’ needs based on the changing landscape and quickly adapt her strategy to deliver positive results for her clients – a quality that enables her to develop strong and lasting relationships with her clients.
-She is known for her tenacity and forcefulness.
-One of Amy’s clients has said she is the “best investigative attorney that he’s ever met.”
+Amy has the ability to anticipate clients’ needs and develop winning strategies that deliver successful results for her clients – a quality that enables her to develop strong and lasting relationships with her clients.
+She is known for her tenacity and drive.

 Outside the Office